jeffstevenson90/Jeff_Portfolio/README.md

 # [Project 3: Volume Forecasting](https://github.com/jeffstevenson90/kaggle/blob/main/cmm-tsf1.ipynb)
 * Developed a daily forecast for projected work volume in Python to assist with capacity needs.
-* Used a test and train set for predictions, also applied proprocessing principles such as feature transformation, encoding, and esembling.
+* Used a test and train set for predictions, also applied proprocessing principles such as feature transformation, encoding, ensembling and model selection.
 * Model evaluation thus far: MAPE (9.3%) / Model Bias (32.3%)

 ![](images/forecast.png)